top of page

 This anthology gathers 34 folk tales that were collected in the 19th century by Petre Ispirescu and translated this year by Mihai Iacob.

-The heroes of these Romanian wonderful tales follow an initiating journey where they overcome a series of tests that give them their status of men.
+The heroes of these Wonderful Romanian Tales follow an initiating journey where they overcome a series of tests that give them their status as men.
 They are stories where kindness, wisdom, humility, generosity, a sense of justice, patience, trust, honesty, industriousness, humanity and love are more important qualities than bravery, recklessness or courage.
 (Stelian Turlea)

 In this selection of wonderful stories, you can find illustrations by Roxana Irimia, where the human condition of its protagonists stands out.